kjosib/sophie/docs/learn.rst

 * Finally, every Sophie program ends with the phrase ``end.`` with a period.

     * Why?
 Because it looks nice in print.
+    * Ok, the ``end.`` is now optional in response to some random dude on the internet with an opinion.
 * At the moment, Sophie is implemented as a Python program.

     * So in general, you will invoke ``py -m sophie`` followed by the pathname_ to your program.